cylc/cylc-doc/src/user-guide/writing-suites.rst

 The *script* item, for example, defaults to code that prints a message then sleeps for between 1 and 15 seconds and exits.
-Default values are documented with each item in :ref:`SuiteRCReference`.
+Default values are documented with each item in :cylc:conf:`suite.rc`.
 You can override the defaults or provide your own defaults by explicitly configuring the root namespace.